fmontesi/cp-2017/exam/README.md

 Using NetBeans is an easy way to ensure that I will be able to compile your code correctly.
 If the code does not compile you may automatically fail the exam, so make sure that it does!

 *IMPORTANT:*
+- You can find a directory that you can use to test your project in the directory `data_example`, located in the same directory as this readme file.
+The directory I will use in the evaluation will follow the same format, but it will be different.
 - You can add your own classes, but you cannot change the types of what the the methods take as parameters or return.
 You cannot change the provided interfaces in any way.
 If you do, you risk failing the exam automatically.